IntuitDeveloper/HelloWorldApp-MVC5-Dotnet/README.md

 ### QBO API request
 Access tokens from Connect to QuickBooks flow are used to make a CompanyInfo request which gives the QBO company name, address and other data.

+### Note: This app uses new OAuth2Client.
+If you want to refer the other way to use standalone OAuth2 clients, download v1.0 from Release tab

 [ss1]: https://help.developer.intuit.com/s/samplefeedback?cid=9010&repoName=HelloWorldApp-MVC5-Dotnet